CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/devcsconfig.md

 This guide is meant for new Developer Cloud Service instances (post June 2018) cloud environments

+**ATTENTION** : if you are running this lab in a **Instructor-provided environment**, your Developer Cloud instance has already been created, **you can skip the steps on this page**.
+A link to the instance will be provided by your instructor.

 ### Enable DevCS on your dashboard ###

 - Login to your cloud account and navigate to the dashboard